 Former Deputy Leader of the Scottish Liberal Democrats, Jo set up the All Party Parliamentary Group on Wellbeing Economics, the All Party Parliamentary Group on Body Image and was a co-founder of the Campaign for Body Confidence.

 In September 2012 Jo was appointed the Minister for Employment Relations and Consumer Affairs in the Department for Business, Innovation and Skills and Minister for Women and Equalities in the Department of Culture, Media and Sport.
-As a Minister Jo has delivered a radical new system of shared parental leave, is leading the biggest overhaul of consumer rights for a generation, ensured the Post Offices Network is on a sustainable footing for the future and spearheaded the Government’s Body Image campaign.
+As a Minister Jo delivered a radical new system of shared parental leave, led the biggest overhaul of consumer rights for a generation, ensured the Post Office Network is on a sustainable footing for the future and spearheaded the Government’s Body Image campaign.

 In June 2017, Jo Swinson was elected Deputy Leader of the Liberal Democrats.